OCHA-DAP/hdx-signals/src/indicators/idmc/README.md

 there is an experimental `summary_experiment` column.
 This column is an AI generated summary of the causes and context of displacement for the IDU events used to generate the flag.

+`flags_full.csv`: flagging dataset that has all subflags for the IDMC data included.
+Used to determine in recursive runs if there have been additional flags identified for a crisis and when to activate email alerts.

 `raw.csv`: raw IDU output.
 This includes all reported events used to feed into the alerts.
 Can be explored to better contextualize the reported displacement.